FLIR C2 Thermal Imaging Camera

 When it comes to a diagnosis for you as the pro, the thermal image by itself is going to be good enough in many situations.
 The visual layer adds detail that is nice for making the recognition easier.
 However, the real value of the MSX (thermal with visual) is when it comes to justifying your findings to a customer or manager.
 It is much easier to help them understand what is going on when they can identify everything in the picture.

-FLIR offers their FLIR Tools software as a free download.
+FLIR offers its FLIR Tools software as a free download.
 You can generate reports, compare MSX to visual images, even make the same adjustments to the image that you could on the camera settings.
 My favorite feature is the ability to grab a point temperature reading anywhere on the image regardless of where the center point was.
 Another great one is live streaming video when connected via USB.
 The camera doesn’t actually capture video with the FLIR C2.
 You live stream what it sees using the software.
 It would take too much space to give you an exhaustive walk through the software, but check out the video overview here.

 I ran into one issue in that my Windows 7 computer really didn’t like the C2 at first.
 After a quick email to FLIR, it took just a reset to factory settings (which did not affect the images on the camera) and it was instantly recognized.
 I should also note that the FLIR Tools software is not required to view the images.
 Once your computer sees the camera, you can pull them off just like you would a standard digital camera.

-The FLIR C2 is an incredible entry level tool to get into thermal imaging.
+The FLIR C2 is an incredible tool to get into thermal imaging.
 It’s a product that is well ahead of the market for the quality and performance you get at this price.
 There are other inexpensive (relatively speaking, of course) that are out there, but they’re going to be at a pretty significant disadvantage to the C2.

 If the camera itself isn’t enough to convince you, the FLIR Tools software simply brings the C2 to another level.
-The combination of the two brings together a tool that, while entry level, is absolutely for professionals in all sectors of the building and construction industry.
+The combination of the two brings together a tool that, while entry-level, is absolutely for professionals in all sectors of the building and construction industry.
 Other thermal imaging cameras and add on devices don’t have that kind of professional level integration.
-If you’re looking to add thermal imaging to your business, the FLIR C2 comes with my unreserved recommendation.
+If you’re looking to add thermal imaging to your business, the $499 FLIR C2 comes with my unreserved recommendation.